 Let me tell you something about wolves, child.
 When the snow falls and the white wind blow, the lone wolf dies, but the pack survives.
 Summer is the time for squabbles.
 In winter, we must protect one another, keep each other warm, share our strengths.
 So, if you must hate, Arya, hate those who would truly do us harm.
 Septa Mordane is a good woman, and Sansa … Sansa is your sister.
 You may be as different as the sun and the moon, but the same blood flows through both your hearts.
 You need her, as she needs you … and I need both of you, gods help me.

 The quote above talks about how unity makes a family weather the storm.
 When Arya fights with Joffrey Baratheon and her friend, Mycah, gets killed, she becomes hateful towards everyone, including her sister, Sansa, who she feels is a betrayer.

 When Ned tries to lift Arya’s spirit, he tells her about how the winter is coming.
 He tells her a fable about the lone wolf who thinks it can survive the winter alone dies, but the pack that sticks together survives because it uses the collective strength of unity.
-Ned then tells Arya that she should not hate her sister because family is the only thing that matters in the end.
+Ned then tells Arya that she should not hate her sister because family is the only thing that matters in the end, which is one of the main themes in ‘A Game of Thrones‘.
 He tells her that Septa Mordane and Sansa do not hate her, and she should not hate them but stick together with them and fight against the enemy when it rises.